alinagrishchuk/node-training/intro/README.md

 ## Trainer
 - Roope Hakulinen
 - Working on EU funding applying & managing system for Ministry of Employment and the Economy (Työ- ja Elinkeinoministeriö)
+- Years of experience in enterprise JavaScript applications

 ## Slides
 Available at [gofore-node-training.herokuapp.com](http://gofore-node-training.herokuapp.com/)